IldarGalikov/SetupSSH/README.md

         -u username.
 Default = result of whoami command -d path to file containing list of hosts to configure (Required) -k path to public key file.
 Default value is ~/.ssh/id_rsa.pub

+### Hints
+* Instead of typing password each time, I'd recommend to copy it once and paste it for each host.